MMP for co-rank one foliations on threefolds: Minimal Model Program with scaling

 \section{Minimal Model Program with scaling}

-The goal of this section is to show the existence of a minimal model for a F-dlt pair $(\cal F,A+B)$ where $A \ge 0$ is an ample $\bb Q$-divisor and $B\ge 0$.
+The goal of this section is to show the existence of a minimal model for a F-dlt pair $(\cal F,A+B)$ where $A \ge 0$ is an ample $\bb Q$-divisor, $B\ge 0$ and such that $K_{\cal F}+A+B$ has non-negative Kodaira dimension.
 To this end, we are not able to show termination of flips in general, but we can show that a special sequence of flips terminates.
 This process is called MMP with scaling.
 Below, we adopt many of the techniques used in \cite{BCHM06}.

 Let $f\colon X\dashrightarrow Y$ be a proper birational map of normal varieties and let $D$ be a $\bb Q$-divisor on $X$ such that both $D$ and $D':=f_*D$ are $\bb Q$-Cartier.
 We say that $f$ is $D$-{\bf non-positive} if for any resolution of indeterminacy $p\colon W\to X$ and $q\colon W\to Y$, we may write